aral/ar.al-site/content/2018/07/27/getting-started-with-wireguard-on-linux-using-azirevpn/index.md

 | Malaga, Spain     | `azirevpn-es1`  |
 | Miami, US         | `azirevpn-us1`  |
 | Toronto, Canada   | `azirevpn-ca1`  |

+Once you’ve activated your VPN connection, you can check that it is working by visiting [AzireVPN’s security check page](https://www.azirevpn.com/check).

+{{< figure src="security-check.jpg" alt="A screenshot of the AzireVPN Security Check page.
+Copy: Security Check: Make sure that all tests below are green before you proceed.
+We’re here to keep your privacy.
+Service status: all services operational.
+VPN: you are connected.
+DNS leak: You are not leaking DNS.
+WebRTC leak: You are not leaking WebRTC." caption="The AzireVPN Security Check page." >}}

 [^1]: These are the bastards that [want to destroy how the Internet works](https://edri.org/the-eu-gets-another-opportunity-to-improve-copyright-rules/).